bdavidxyz/simplest-rails-docker/README.md

 go to http://localhost:3000/hello/say_hello

-!!!
-Important !!!
-Open the browser console to check that CSS, JS loaded correctly and no 404 occured Check also the logs of the services in your terminal to notice that no error occured.
+ - Open the browser console to check that CSS, JS loaded correctly and no 404 request occured.
+ - Check also the logs of the services in your terminal to notice that no error occured.

 ## Restart from scratch